John Hayes (soccer)

-John Hayes is a retired American soccer forward who played professionally in the Major Indoor Soccer League.
+John Hayes is an American retired soccer forward who played professionally in the Major Indoor Soccer League.

 Hayes attended St. Louis University, where he played soccer from 1978 to 1981.
 He was a 1980 Honorable Mention and 1981 First Team All American.
 In 2009, he was selected to the St. Louis University Men's Soccer Half-Century Team.

 On October 26, 1981, the St. Louis Steamers selected Hayes with the first pick of the Major Indoor Soccer League draft.
 He played two seasons in St. Louis before finishing his career with one season with the Kansas City Comets.